GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-problems/index.md

 ## Layout shifting and placeholders {: #wrong-layout-shifting }

-lazy-loading media can cause shifting in the layout if placeholders aren't used.
+Lazy-loading media can cause [shifting in the layout](/cls) if placeholders aren't used.
 These changes can be disorienting for users and trigger expensive DOM layout operations that consume system resources and contribute to jank.
 At a minimum, consider using a solid color placeholder occupying the same dimensions as the